Medicare in New Jersey

 If you’re trying to find the top Medicare Advantage plans in New Jersey, the answer comes down to your preferences and personal details.
 Medicare Advantage typically includes additional services, like vision, dental, hearing, and Part D. You should also know how to compare Medicare Advantage in New Jersey and how different plans affect your coverage.

-The Four types of Medicare Advantage in New Jersey are:
+The four types of Medicare Advantage plans are:

 - Health Maintenance Organization (HMO): HMOs use primary care physicians that manage your care and refer you to other providers within your network.